-The most obvious question is, “Who gets custody?”
+The most obvious question is, ai???Who gets custody?ai???
 In many instances, the couple is able to reach an agreement that benefits all of the family relationships.
 The good news is that the law does not limit the efforts of parents who are trying to find the right solution.

 Joint Custody or Sole Custody

 Sole legal custody simply means one parent makes those decisions on behalf of the minor children.
-The other parent will have limited time – if any – with the children.
+The other parent will have limited time ai??i?? if any ai??i?? with the children.

 Note: If parents have an absolute 50/50 split of physical custody with the child with no distinction over who might have slightly more than 50%, then the parent whose income is higher is determined to be the non-custodial parent and must pay the other parent child support.
 The exception: if parents agree to waive child support from each other, it can arranged that way in your legal proceedings.

 These are just a few of the many dynamics associated with child custody, child support and visitation laws in New York.
 Again, we encourage you to speak with a qualified family attorney who can provide legal guidance as you go about the business of ensuring your childrenai??i??s needs are being met.

 Latest posts by Suzanne Latimer (see all)

 - How Do I Modify a Spousal Support Order? - December 31, 2014